Skip to main content

 In addition, Russellville is the crossroads of activity for State Highways 7, 22, 64, and 124.
 The historic natural crossing of the Arkansas River at Dardanelle is four miles to the south.
 The navigable river forms a 36,600 acre lake with 315 miles of shoreline behind a lock and dam located just southwest of the city.
-The Missouri Pacific Railroad passes through the city and parallels the river between Little Rock and Fort Smith.
+The Union Pacific Railroad passes through the city and parallels the river between Little Rock and Fort Smith.

 Russellville is the county seat of Pope County.
-Historic Dwight Mission, established by the American Board of Foreign Missions among the Cherokee Indians in 1821, was located a short distance west of Arkansas Tech University on Illinois Bayou, where that stream is now crossed by Highway 64.
+Historic Dwight Mission, established by the American Board of Foreign Missions among the Cherokee in 1821, was located a short distance west of Arkansas Tech University on Illinois Bayou, where that stream is now crossed by Highway 64.
 Descendants of Cephas Washburn, the intrepid missionary who founded the mission and named it for Timothy Dwight of Yale, live in Russellville at the present time.

 Arkansas Tech University is in the center of an area experiencing vigorous industrial development as evidenced by the growth of local industry and the number of national concerns locating plants in the area.
 Arkansas Nuclear One, the first nuclear power plant completed in the Southwest, and a second nuclear power unit have been constructed near Russellville by Entergy, thus assuring continued industrial growth.
 Headquarters for District 8 of the Arkansas Highway Department and for the Ozark – St. Francis National Forests are located in Russellville.
 The McClellan – Kerr Navigation Project is having a significant effect upon the development of the area.
 The impoundment of the Arkansas River has formed Lake Dardanelle which borders the west edge of the campus.
 Poultry, cattle, soybeans, cotton, and lumber are the principal money crops in the area served by Arkansas Tech University.